d-housekeeper/ptd-hook-orig/README.md

 The mod also adds additional features that didn't exist even in original version of the app.

 * Setting a different time than current time.
 Useful for listening to interaction voices that are only available for limited time.
   * Many of past event stories and quests don't work correctly.
 Might still be useful for viewing illusts of past events.
-If you just want to read stories of past events, try finding one in reminiscence (回想).
+If you just want to read stories of past events, try finding one in story reminiscence (ストーリー回想).
   * By default current time and time zone of the device is used.
 * Forcing portrait mode in home scene, my room scene (女子寮), and photo mode scene (撮影モード).
 Useful for seeing costume design for lower part of body without switching to view mode.
   * Some of UI elements can be hidden for those scenes as well.